-Volume to Service Flow Ratio (V/SF)
+Volume of Service Flow Ratio (V/SF)

-Volume to Service Flow ratio; a quotient showing the ratio of a facility's actual vehicular traffic volume to its theoretical maximum potential vehicular traffic volume; a ratio higher than about 0.6 indicates traffic volumes are approaching congested conditions.
-This is also referred to V/C or Volume to Capacity ratio.
+Volume is Service Flow ratio: a quotient showing the ratio of a facility's actual vehicular traffic volume to its theoretical maximum potential vehicular traffic volume; a ratio higher than about 0.6 indicates traffic volumes are approaching congested conditions.
+This is also referred to as V/C or Volume to Capacity ratio.